Statistical Comparison of Two Data Sets in Excel

 Excel Statistical Comparison of Two Data Sets

-• However, make sure you calculate the CV in percentage.
-To do that, select the corresponding cell (C14), go to Home > Number.
+• Select the corresponding cell (C14), then go to Home and select Number.

 Excel Statistical Comparison of Two Data Sets

-• Now try to keep the value within 1 decimal place, and hit OK.
+• Try to keep the value with 1 decimal place and hit OK.

 Excel Statistical Comparison of Two Data Sets